-If your main customer base is local to a particular area, there are some handy ways to market your business online.
-By following Google’s guidelines and not violating its terms, you can gain authority and improve your ranking.
+If you run a business in your local area there are some handy ways to market your business online.
+By following Google’s guidelines and not violating its terms, you can increase your website’s authority and improve its ranking.

 In this article, I’ll explain what you should be doing to market your business and what you should avoid.